ezraroi/Human-AI-Collab/4ps-protocol.md

 3. **Process (Control):** Acts as **Process Tracing**.
 Documenting the steps of logic.
 4. **Possess (Evaluation):** Acts as **Ecological Validity**.
 Checking if the insight holds up in "real life" (Concrete Grounding).

+**Notes:** A procedural, metacognitive cycle; used as a validity scaffold within sessions.
 **Relations:**
 - Link to **[Reflective Prompting](reflective-prompting.md)** (Relation: `Operational Steps Of`).
 - Link to **[Felt Sense](felt-sense.md)** (Relation: `Used in 'Possess' Step`).